With inbound lead generation, you can greatly improve the generation of leads with different types of markets.

 For bigger, more established brands, this may be feasible and a great way to generate more leads and sales.

-Marketers should stray from creating content that is repetitive, as they can only contribute to content shock, which may result in a failed marketing campaign.
+Marketers should stray from creating repetitive content, as they can only contribute to content shock.
+This may result in a failed marketing campaign.

 We must not only create appealing, trendy content but with substance and transparency.